Joshfairhead/Obsidian/Immanent/Regen Foundation/Workbench/Alignment.md

 ### Registry
 the Registry is a pretty key product in the Regen ecosystem; perhaps even the wider purpose of enDAOment depending on perspective.
 Currently the Registry is thinking about the Data and Groups modulse as well as workflows and feedback loops.

+Assuming that Gijs can collect userstories from stewards and organisations he's working with we can use this to inform the registry

 W34L has become a guild of methodology developers and ontological designers which ties in well to the science teams needs.